inertialsense/docs.inertialsense.com/docs/user-manual/application-config/ins_configuration.md

 cltool -c /dev/ttyS2 -edit DID_INFIELD_CAL
 ```

-Below we see the CLTool edit view of the DID_INFIELD_CAL message.
+Below is an example of the CLTool edit view of the DID_INFIELD_CAL message.

 ```bash
 $ Inertial Sense.
 Connected.
 Press CTRL-C to terminate.
 Rx 13657